farhan-nahid/kanye-west/README.md

 ---

 > This is a simple landing page.
-In this website we can see random quotes.
+On this website, we can see random quotes.

 ---
 ##